Updated: May 25

 Here is what my Ovarian Reserve results were.

 You ideally want to be somewhere in the middle of the two black lines, and I was!
 The nurse explained that for my age, this is a really good result.
-I'm 32 and she mentioned these were numbers women see in their early to mid twenties, so I was thankful.
+I was 32 when I had this done and she mentioned these were numbers women see in their early to mid twenties, so I was thankful.

 Tyler and I were at his family's house for Thanksgiving when I got these results and it was a great way to ease some of my fears, while saying my gratitude prayers.